 The Boarding House - Pawhuska

 After a full day of touring, check in to The Pioneer Woman's recently renovated Boarding House.
-Located just down the block from The Mercantile in Pawhuska, this 1920s structure is packed with charm.
+Located just down the block from The Mercantile in Pawhuska, this 1920s structure was recently renovated by Ree and Ladd and comes packed with charm.
 Choose from one of eight "cowboy luxury" suites and enjoy top-notch details like claw foot tubs, Tempur-Pedic mattresses and barn-style bathroom doors.
 Guests will also enjoy mouthwatering cuisine, as well as still-in-theater movies and lavish toiletries.

 What to Eat